-For practical, lab, and experiment courses, Eclat Institute may issue an internal Certificate of Completion/Attendance based on participation and internal assessment.
+For practical, lab, and experiment courses, Eclat Institute maintains centre-held attendance records and may also issue an internal attendance or completion document based on participation and internal assessment.

-This is an internal centre-issued certificate, not an MOE/SEAB qualification or accreditation.
-Recognition (if any) is determined by the receiving school, institution, or employer.
-For SEAB private candidates taking science practical papers, SEAB states you should either have taken the subject before or complete a practical course before the practical exam date.
-View our sample certificate template (Current sample layout (design may be refined over time))
+For SEAB private candidates taking science practical papers, SEAB states you should either have taken the subject before or attend a practical course and complete it before the practical paper date.

 Planning a revision session?
 Use our study places near me map to find libraries, community study rooms, and late-night spots.